Hiking from Paleochora to Sougia is a Cretan adventure I will never forget. But not for the reason you think…

 Day 3: go on the Samaria Gorge hike

-Unfortunately, the Day 1 enthusiasm would later collapse to utter misery.
+Unfortunately, Day 1 did not go quite as planned.
 More on this shortly…

 How to get to Paleochora from Chania by bus

-Go to the central KTEL bus station in Chania and take a bus on the Chania – Paleochora bus route.
+Go to the central KTEL bus station in Chania and take the No. 35 bus on the Chania – Paleochora bus route.
 Get off at the final stop.
+The journey will take just under 2 hours.

 About the Paleochora to Sougia Hike in Crete, Greece

 From Paleochora, the trail starts off on a really long dusty dirt road which hugs the coast.
-This first section is very “Bla”.
-It’s likely you’ll spot Cretan “Kri-Kri” mountain goats along the way.
+This first section is the least inspiring bit of the walk.

 Lissos Beach and the Ancient City of Lissos

 Keep going east.
-The trail will eventually descend into Lissos valley where you’ll find two unexpected bonuses: Lissos Tal archaeological site and a tiny secluded pebble beach in the bay of Agios Kirikos.
+The trail will eventually descend (deeply) into Lissos valley where you’ll find the Lissos Tal archaeological site and a tiny secluded pebble beach in the bay of Agios Kirikos.

 The crystal clear water here is dreamy.
-You may even be inclined to pinch yourself to see if it’s real or if you’re hallucinating after an exhausting hike.
+I was tempted to pinch myself to see if it was real, or was I hallucinating after such an exhausting morning of hiking?

 Like several neighbouring settlements and beaches on the southwestern Cretan coast, Lissos is only accessible by foot or by boat.
 Meaning there’s a good chance this spot might be all yours while there.
 Stop at Lissos and have a swim.
 After your swim, you can either: